HL7/fhir-patient-correction/input/pagecontent/specification.md

 Status | Definition |
 ---|---
-Ready | Task received by Fulfiller
+Received | Task received by Fulfiller
 In-Progress | Fulfiller working on request
 Completed | Fulfiller has completed the request (examples include amending the record, denying the amendment request, partially amending and partially denying, logging the disagreement, and rebutting a disagreement.
 Canceled | Fulfiller canceled request based on Requester.